4 Tips to use the Clone Tool in PaintShop Pro

 It is always a good idea to add elements and effects on a separate layer if you can and using the Clone tool is no different.
 Although you might think that you can only clone from one layer onto the same one, there is an option in the toolbar called "Use all layers".
 This option is obviously only available if you have more than one layer.

 When you check that box, the Clone tool will grab the source that is visible on your project, no matter what layer it is on.
 This means that you can clone an element from one layer, as long as it is visible, onto a blank layer.
-This is what allowed me to create a clone of the inflatable toy on this image, on a separate layer.
+This is what I used to clone the inflatable toy on this image, on a separate layer.

 Once it is cloned, you can manipulate it as you wish, tweaking the edges, changing the location, rotating it, colorizing it, etc. In the end, it might not look like a cloned element anymore.